 Each year one organ, eye and tissue donor from South Carolina is honored with a floragraph (floral portrait) on the Donate Life Rose Parade Float.
 Caroline Walter was chosen for the 2015 parade, and thanks to a grant from Bridge to Life, Caroline’s family and several friends were able to attend the decoration float activities.
-Their experience is documented below.
+Their experience is documented in this video.

 The 2015 float titled “The Never-Ending Story” featured butterflies emerging from storybooks to symbolize the enduring power of organ, eye and tissue donation.